 Historically, many IoT vendors have required users to be in close physical proximity to IoT equipment for setup and maintenance.
 This is because an IoT gateway, like an internet router, requires a user to be in the coverage area to connect to it.

 But in the case of enterprises, dozens of gateways are often installed in many hard-to-access and dispersed locations in order to connect with thousands of nodes.
-However, all these gateways still require constant setup and monitoring.
+All these gateways still require constant setup and monitoring.
 Can we operate IoT devices remotely?
-Certainly, we can, especially with modern remote IoT management platforms that let users control devices from one place.
+Certainly, we can.
+Modern IoT remote management platforms let users monitor, configure, and manage remote IoT devices from one place, regardless of where the hardware is physically located.

 Let’s check out how enterprises can benefit from remote IoT system management based on examples from the logistics, agriculture, and manufacturing domains.